 - 1 1/2 C raw cashews, soaked for 20 minutes in hot water

 - 1/3 C agave nectar (or 1/2 C maple syrup for non-raw version)

 - 1/2 tsp vanilla powder (or the inside of 1 vanilla bean)

 Place the almonds and walnuts in a food processor and blend them into a coarse meal.
 Add remaining ingredients and blend until well combined.
 It should come together in the food processor and stick together when you pinch it.

-tip: if you don't care about eating a strict raw you can poke a few holes in the bottom of the crust with a fork and then bake them for 8-10 minutes at 325 F. The nuts toast up nicely and it gives a yummy overall flavour to the cheesecake that might be more palatable to people who aren’t accustomed to raw food and desserts.
+Tip: if you prefer for the recipe to not be fully raw, you can poke a few holes in the bottom of the crust with a fork and bake them for 8 to 10 minutes at 325°F. The nuts toast up nicely and it gives a yummy overall flavor to the cheesecake that might be more palatable to people who aren’t accustomed to raw food and desserts.
 Allow the crusts to cool completely before filling them.

-Place them back in the freezer for 2-4 hours to set or overnight.
-Before serving the cheesecake allow them to sit out at room temperature for 10 minutes.
-They can keep for a while in the freezer as well and you can pop them out whenever you have unexpected guests or a lingering sweet tooth!
+Place them back in the freezer for 2 to 4 hours to set or overnight.
+Before serving the cheesecake, allow them to sit out at room temperature for 10 minutes.
+They can keep for a while in the freezer as well, and you can pop them out whenever you have unexpected guests or a lingering sweet tooth!

-For an easy topping you can just thaw frozen mixed berries at room temperature while you wait for the cheesecakes to set or alternatively place fresh mixed berries in a bowl with a mixture of 2 parts lemon juice and 1 part raw agave nectar and let them sit for 30 minutes until they become soft and juicy.
+For an easy topping, you can thaw frozen mixed berries at room temperature while you wait for the cheesecakes to set.
+Alternatively, you can place fresh mixed berries in a bowl with a mixture of 2 parts lemon juice and 1 part raw agave nectar and let them sit for 30 minutes until they become soft and juicy.
 Pour mixed berries and the juice on top of cheesecakes right before serving!